chrisfcarroll/Azure-VM-Run/README.md

         -copyLocalFolder . `
         -commandToRun "python TensorFlow-2.x-Tutorials/11-AE/ex11AutoEncoderMnist.py"
 ```
-- Will create a `Resource Group` and a `Virtual Machine` both named ml1
+- will create a `Resource Group` and a `Virtual Machine` both named ml1
 - will accept the license for the Data Science Virtual Machine image
-- Will clone the git repo specified
+- will clone the specified git repo to your home directory on the VM
-- Will copy the local folder specified to the VM
+- will copy the local folder specified to your home directory on the VM
-- Will run the given command
+- will run the given command

 _NB At the point of connecting to a new VM, `ssh` will ask you if you are ok to connect to the new host_

 ### Yes but what about … ?
 The script is intended to be simple.
 Use your own git repo or local folder, and specify your own `commandToRun`.
+Call the script with -? to see more options and more detail
 ```
-./Create-AzVM-ForDataSciencePython.ps1 -? # Call the script with -? to see more options and more detail
+./Create-AzVM-ForDataSciencePython.ps1 -?
 ```
-To really make use of a VM you will want to be familiar with `ssh` & your choice of unix shell and/or `X-windows`.
+To make good use of a VM to offload training, you will want to be familiar with `ssh`, `tmux`, your choice of unix shell, and/or `X-windows`.
 The GUI bells & whistles are depicted at https://azure.microsoft.com/en-gb/services/virtual-machines/data-science-virtual-machines/

 ### Cleanup